Investigators & Research Associates

 Jeanne Shoveller, PhD, Director of the Epidemiology and Population Health and the Drug Treatment Program at the BC Centre for Excellence in HIV/AIDS; Professor at the School of Population and Public Health at the University of British Columbia.

 Steffanie A. Strathdee, PhD, Associate Dean of Global Health Sciences, Harold Simon Professor and Chief of the Division of Global Public Health in the Department of Medicine at the University of California San Diego School of Medicine; Adjunct Professor at Johns Hopkins University.

-Matthew Taylor, BSW, Program Manager, HUSTLE at HIM, Health Initiative for Men Society
+Matthew Taylor, BSW, Program Manager, HUSTLE at Health Initiative for Men.

-Evan Wood, MD, PhD, ABIM, FRCOC, Professor in the Department of Medicine, Division of AIDS, at the University of British Columbia, Co-Director of the Urban Health Research Initiative at the BC Centre for Excellence in HIV/AIDS.
+Evan Wood, MD, PhD, ABIM, FRCOC, Professor in the Department of Medicine, Division of AIDS, at the University of British Columbia; Co-Director of the BC Centre for Substance Use at the BC Centre for Excellence in HIV/AIDS.